moonsharp-devs/moonsharp_org/moonluadifferences.md

 There are several reasons for these differences, but the most important ones are:

-* Moon# will be modeled on the .NET architecture viewed through C# colored lenses, rather than a posix architecture viewed through C lenses
+* MoonSharp will be modeled on the .NET architecture viewed through C# colored lenses, rather than a posix architecture viewed through C lenses
 * The architecture is different and some things simply cannot be done with a reasonable effort (or my low experience! ;) )
 * The purpose is offering scripting facilities to C# apps at the fastest speed possible.
-The entire purpose of Moon# is to sacrifice Lua raw execution speed in order to gain performance on Lua/C# cross calls.
+The entire purpose of MoonSharp is to sacrifice Lua raw execution speed in order to gain performance on Lua/C# cross calls.